KevinGay/KGMatrix/README.md

 		Two functions have been included below for testing: test1 checks operator overloading and the methods for solving a matrix, while test2 checks the more advanced algorithms for finding eigenvectors and eigenvalues.
 Check the implementation for more specific detail.
-The correct outputs have been posted on the GitHub page.
+A test file and the correct outputs have been posted on the GitHub page.

 #Help on Matrix in module \__main__ object: